I love history, traveling, and researching various places around the world.

 South Korea’s presence as an international business and commercial hub has been well established.
-Being The home of Samsung and Hyundai has made South Korea an export-rich powerhouse.
+Being the home of Samsung and Hyundai has made South Korea an export-rich powerhouse.
 However, it is also becoming a popular tourist destination in East Asia: between 2010 and 2012 the number of tourists in the country increased from 8.5 to 11.1 million.
-In 2018 Pyeongchang will host the Winter Olympic Games, which will once again display the country's tourist potential.
+In 2018, Pyeongchang hosted the Winter Olympic Games, which once again displayed the country's tourist potential.

 2. The DMZ

 Also known as the Korean Demilitarized Zone, the DMZ is the buffer zone between North Korea (Democratic People’s Republic of Korea) and South Korea (Republic of Korea) and the most heavily fortified border in the world.
 The two countries are still in a state of war with one another because no peace agreement has ever been signed.
 When hostilities ended in 1953, only a cease-fire was called.